-Facing assault charges is a very serious matter.
+Facing any assault charge is a very serious matter.
 You are likely concerned about what may happen if you are convicted, including how a conviction will affect your job, family, and future.
 However, it is important to remember, being accused an assault does not mean you will be found guilty.

 The presumption of innocence is an important right of a defendant, a presumption you are entitled to unless the government proves otherwise.
 Therefore, having Coley Grostyan by your side in the courtroom makes all the difference in your case.
 Coley Grostyan is a Minnesota defense lawyer with years of experience successfully defending clients charged with assault.

 There are numerous defenses to an allegation of assault depending the circumstances.
 Self-defense and defense of another is the most common affirmative defense raised when faced with assault charges.
 An affirmative defense to assault means you assaulted another person, but the assault was justified.